 In Nova Scotia, the Medical Services Insurance Program is administered by Medavie Blue Cross, under the direction of the provincial government.
 The province covers the cost of healthcare, and there are no premiums for individuals who qualify.
 To access MSI, you’ll need to apply for a Nova Scotia Health Card, which you must show whenever you visit a doctor or go to the hospital.

 Can the Nova Scotia health card be used in Ontario?

 If you’re temporarily visiting Ontario from outside of the province, you can use your Nova Scotia health card.
 However, coverage of services needs to be in accordance with the types of insured health services available in Nova Scotia.
 You must also be treated at an accredited public hospital.

 When does the Nova Scotia MSI coverage start?

-There is up to a three month waiting period for MSI in Nova Scotia.
-Anyone arriving in Nova Scotia on a work or study permit should contact the MSI office directly for more information on whether they qualify for coverage.
+There is up to a three-month waiting period for MSI in Nova Scotia.
+Anyone arriving in Nova Scotia on a work permit or study permit should contact the MSI office directly for more information on whether they qualify for coverage.
 Individuals with a work permit that is valid for a minimum of 12 months are eligible to apply for MSI, provided they have signed a declaration.

 What’s covered under the Nova Scotia MSI?